-- 4 bags angel hair shirataki noodles
+4 bags angel hair shirataki noodles

-- 2 (16 oz bags) frozen stir-fry veggies (my bags had broccoli, carrots, sugar snap peas and water chestnuts)
+> - 2 (16 oz bags) frozen stir-fry veggies (broccoli, carrots, sugar snap peas and water chestnuts)

-- 3/4 cup reduced-sodium soy sauce (or a gluten-free alternative and add salt as needed)
+> - 3/4 cup reduced-sodium soy sauce (or a gluten-free alternative and add salt as needed)

-- 1/4 cup natural, unsweetened peanut butter (64 grams)
+> - 1/4 cup natural, unsweetened peanut butter (64 grams)